Ukrainian Galician Party: Structure

 Unlike most Ukrainian political parties, the Ukrainian Galician Party does not have a single leader.
 Instead, it is run by a political council.
 Representatives to the council are elected every two years by members of the party.

 The party is headquartered in Lviv, but also has offices in the cities of Ivano-Frankivsk, Ternopil, and Kyiv.
 It publishes a newspaper, Our Galicia (Наша Галичина), with a main edition and local editions in each of the three regions it operates in.

 The UGP holds an annual congress, during which it elects members to the political council and decides policy priorities for the upcoming year.

 Electoral history

 2015 Ukrainian local elections

 The 2015 Ukrainian local elections saw the Ukrainian Galician Party's debut in electoral politics, participating for the first time in elections for seats across all three Galician regions of Lviv, Ivano-Frankivsk, and Ternopil.
-It won a total of 91 races across the three regions, most notably gaining four seats on the city of Lviv's city council.
+It won a total of 91 races across the three regions, most notably gaining four seats in the Lviv City Council.